Kaloskopi: History

 In 1927, owing to the law on the change of Slavic local names, the name Koukouvista was changed to Kaloskopi, as had been suggested by the teacher Giannis Laiou.
 The name Kaloskopi has to do with the Good View of the village and because of this view the place is often referred to as "the Balcony of Giona".

 Kaloskopi was badly damaged during the German occupation.
 The contribution of the village to the resistance struggle is worth mentioning, as well as the large number of fighters that died during that period.
 On August 15, 1942 in Kaloskopi, Aris Velouchiotis took an oath with Papamiltos in the ELAS team.
 Kaloskopi came against the conquerors in frequent raids and bombings and it was a Martyr village.
 The village was burned down twice in the same year by the German occupiers, at Easter and in August 1944.
 The ensuing civil war also left its mark on Kaloskopi.
 The inhabitants were displaced for three years, while in October 1947 a clash took place in the village between sections of the Democratic Army of Greece and the Mountain Commando Unit.
 At that time, many locals emigrated abroad (America, Australia) or to large urban centers (Athens, Lamia, Thessaloniki) in search of better living conditions.

-Today, the village of Kaloskopi continues to carry the name of "the balcony of Gkiona", as it stands on the slope with an extensive view.
-The traditional stone buildings, the neighbourhoods and the once busy central square are now surrounded by modern houses that conform to the architecture of the village and respect the dense green scenery.
-It is popular with tourists, mountaineering clubs and generally people who need to escape from the urban hectic routine and it is usually more crowded in winter and summer.
-The permanent residents are few and most of them are of old age.
-During the holidays and the summer, however, the village is a meeting place for all people of Kaloskopi of all ages and it is full of life.
+Kaloskopi stands on a slope of Mount Gkiona and is sometimes called “the balcony of Gkiona” for its views.
+Traditional stone buildings remain in the village alongside newer houses.
+Kaloskopi receives visitors, including mountaineering groups, particularly in summer and winter.
+It has a small permanent population, which increases during holidays and the summer as people with ties to the village return.